Queen Anne Stakes Royal Ascot

 Royal Ascot is one of horse racing’s most prestigious events, and every year it attracts a plethora of racegoers, trainers, horses, and their jockeys to Ascot Racecourse to compete in some of the sport’s most reputable and prestigious races.

-Action will of course return to Ascot next month for five days of enthralling racing.
-Royal Ascot 2025 will get underway on Tuesday 17th June before coming to a close with the fifth and final day Saturday 21st June 2025.
+Action will of course return to Ascot next year for five days of enthralling racing.
+Royal Ascot 2026 will get underway on Tuesday 16th June before coming to a close with the fifth and final day, on Saturday 20th June 2026.

 Of course, this iconic festival of racing is not just famous for the superb venue, incredible atmosphere and exciting action.
 It is also one of the richest horse racing events on the calendar with prize money ranging from hundreds of thousands of pounds to an extraordinary one million for the winner.

-The Ascot Gold Cup, won most recently in 2024 by Ryan Moore’s Kyprios, is arguably the headline race of Royal Ascot every year and is amongst the richest races on the schedule.
+The Ascot Gold Cup, won most recently in 2025 by William Buick’s Trawlerman, is arguably the headline race of Royal Ascot every year and is amongst the richest races on the schedule.

 Here, we are going to take a look at some of the richest races.
 The prize money on offer in the following races is very high, which highlights the prestige of not only the races but the event itself.